 Africa is considered the oldest continent in the world, and presumably the origin of civilization.
 It encompasses 54 countries that are diverse in languages and cultures.
-It is an undeniable fact that there are a number of challenges hindering the anticipated quick growth of this naturally endowed continent, but the issue of ascribing the African continent to a place of hunger and poverty have been grossly exaggerated.
+It is an undeniable fact that several challenges are hindering the anticipated quick growth of this naturally endowed continent, but the issue of ascribing the African continent to a place of hunger and poverty has been grossly exaggerated.

 Africa is not a place ravaged by hunger and poverty but rather a continent of immense diversity.
-Some of the world’s richest and internationally recognised people actually come from and began their success story in Africa.
-The issue of underdevelopment and an economically non progressive African cointinent solely rests on the decision of the law makers and leaders of these countries.
-Every nation in the world is endowed with natural resources, being able to harness these resources for the betterment of a country depends on the ability and capability of a good government administration.
+Some of the world’s richest and internationally recognized people come from and began their success story in Africa.
+The issue of underdevelopment and an economically nonprogressive African continent solely rests on the decision of the lawmakers and leaders of these countries.
+Every nation in the world is endowed with natural resources, and being able to harness these resources for the betterment of a country depends on the ability and capability of a good government administration.

 It is a fact that the biggest challenge facing most African countries is bad leadership.
 This can be seen in the magnitude of negligence towards affairs circumferencing the growth and economic stability of most African countries.

 Leadership entails understanding the requirements and duties a position as a leader entails, understanding the plight of those being led, and creating measures to address and proffer solutions to the problems facing the people.
 The inability of a leader to adequately perform these duties depicts incompetence.